MadelineXCyber/Unit-13-Automated-ELK-Stack-Deployment/README.md

-LINUX COMMANDS: WK 5 Archiving and Logging Data
+### Linux Commands: WK 5 Archiving and Logging Data

 Command to extract the TarDocs.tar archive to the current directory:  tar xvvf TarDocs.tar